Nepal: Official and widely spoken languages

 Conclusion

 Exploring the linguistic tapestry of this nation reveals a story of unity in diversity.
 The language landscape is shaped by historical roots, cultural contributions, and modern policies.
-Census data highlights that 123 distinct tongues are actively used, with Nepali serving as a unifying force for 44.6% of the population12.
+Census data highlights that 123 distinct tongues are actively used, with Nepali serving as a unifying force for 44.6% of the population.

 This dynamic interplay of language and culture invites further exploration.
 Dive deeper into the fascinating world of linguistic diversity by visiting this resource or learn more about the Nepali language here.